Jacobites, Clearance and Scots

-The 2020 field school will continue the work carried out in 2015 to 2019 and will provide the same training as previously.
+The 2022 field school will continue the work carried out in 2015 to 2019, providing the same training as previously, and will expand to explore the SChiehallion Experiment completed by Astronomer Royal, Nevile Maskeleyne in 1772.
 It will be based in the Perthshire and Tayside region of the Central Highlands, with accommodation provided at the Faskally Holiday Park, providing a great opportunity to experience the Scottish Highlands.

 Accommodation will be provided at Faskally Holiday Park near Pitlochry.
 The park is located between Pitlochry and Killiecrankie, site of the beginnings of the Jacobite Uprising of 1689, located on the southern edge of the Cairngorms National Park.
 Shared rooms will be provided, and the park has an onsite shop, bar, spa, and restaurant.
 All meals on work days will be provided for you during the project, with catering duties shared by the group.
 We will have a welcome dinner on our first night, and packed lunches for when we are out in the field (dietary requirements will be taken into account).
 The middle Saturday of the fortnight will consist of a free day, allowing participants to explore the surrounding area at their leisure.
 This will be followed by day of field trips to nearby historic sites, and to provide you with an opportunity to embark on some luxury retail therapy.
 Local highlights include Blair Castle, The Blair Atholl Distillery, Glen Shee Ski Centre and more.

-For more information on the field school or to apply for a place please contact us or download the application form below.
+For more information on the field school or to apply for a place please contact us.

 "I came to gain more experience in survey and to learn GIS, and I did.
 The staff are so friendly, knowledgeable, and understanding, it never felt uncomfortable asking questions."